donnovan-lyons/dlyons8.github.io/_posts/2020-05-03-spaceships_in_the_spring.markdown

 and `Customer`s:

-1. Schedule a `Cleaner` (view with Cleaner form to schedle appointment)
+1. Schedule a `Cleaner` (view with Cleaner form to schedule appointment)
 2. View Scheduled `Cleaner`s (view with all appointments and their statuses)
 3. Help